kurianbenoy/kurianbenoy-website/_posts/2021-05-23-TryingOutngrook.md

 [ngrok](https://ngrok.com/) is a cross-platform application software for enabling developers to deploy or expose their web applications from locally with a associated website url.
 This works due to the SSH tunnelling.

-So this weekend I was trying out ngrok with few of the projects I have work:
+So this weekend I was trying out ngrok with few of the projects I have worked:

 - [Project 1: Cartoonizer](https://github.com/Toon-It/Cartoonizer)